EWSimRacing/CrewChief_AppManager/README.md

 ## Uninstall Instructions

-To remove Crew Chief Auto Manager from your system:
+To remove Crew Chief App Manager from your system:

 1. Go to the folder where you unzipped the tool.
 2. Double-click `Uninstall.bat`.